LearnOnDemandSystems/docs/lod/mca-css.md

 ## Overview

 Microsoft Azure Cloud Slice Subscription (CSS) provides an environment that allows training on Microsoft Azure and gives the lab user access to administrative settings in the Azure subscription.
-CSS labs require a Skillable Studio subscription pool that is bound to an Microsoft Customer Agreement (MCA).
+CSS labs require a Skillable Studio subscription pool that is bound to a Microsoft Customer Agreement (MCA).

+The MCA Billing API requires working with a Billing Account as the top level management group for subscriptions, and only one Billing Account can be used per MCA tenant.
 All pools need to be created with the MCA tenant.
-The MCA Billing API requires working with a Billing Account as the top level management group for subscriptions, and only one Billing Account can be used per MCA tenant.

 ## Table of Contents